 The Rules of the United States Golf Association govern play.
 See applicable tournament or qualifying round Notice to Competitors, Tournament and Qualifier Information and AJGA Code of Conduct and Pace of Play Policies for additional Local Rules.
 Complete text of Rules and Appendix I may be found in the current “Rules of Golf.”
 Unless otherwise provided, penalty for breach of a Local Rule or Condition is two strokes in stroke play or loss of hole in match play.
 In the Rules of Golf, the gender used in relation to any person is understood to include both genders.

-GROOVE AND PUNCH MARK SPECIFICATIONS: The player’s clubs must conform to the groove and punch mark specifications in the Rules of Golf that are effective from January 1, 2010.
+GROOVE AND PUNCH MARK SPECIFICATIONS: The player’s clubs must conform to the groove and punch mark specifications in the Rules of Golf effective January 2016.

 RESULTS OF COMPETITION: